1. Define your angle before you generate

 Set a clear video goal first: retention, authority, curiosity, conversion, or education.
 Strong hooks perform better when the opening line matches the real intent of the video.

-Create variants for buyers, sellers, and investors.
+Create separate variants for buyers, sellers, and investor audiences.

 Use this workflow to turn First Frame into a repeatable production system for your content.
 The goal is not only to generate hooks, but to improve retention, reduce rewrite time, and ship content faster.